Aspects of Leases – Tenancy of Shops

 The 1949 Act

-Thousands of retail businesses, cafes, takeaways, restaurants, pubs, hairdressers and barbers, beauty parlours, tattoo studios, and wholesalers lease their premises.
+Thousands of retail businesses, cafes, takeaways, restaurants, pubs, hairdressers and barbers, and wholesalers lease their premises.
 What happens as their lease comes to an end?
 Can it be renewed?
-If not, how much time should these and other “shop” tenants have to find suitable alternative premises for their businesses?
+If not, how much time should these and other “shop” tenants such as beauty salons and tattoo studios have to find suitable alternative premises for their businesses?

-If their attempt to renew the lease has been unsuccessful, the Tenancy of Shops (Scotland) Act 1949 enables those tenants to request the sheriff court to renew their lease for up to one year.
+If such a tenant is unable to obtain a renewal of the lease that will work for them, the Tenancy of Shops (Scotland) Act 1949 enables the retail, food and drink, hairdressing, wholesale and warehouse tenant (with some doubt over restaurants) to request the sheriff court to renew their lease for up to one year.
 The test for renewal is whether “in all the circumstances” the sheriff thinks renewing the lease, would be “reasonable”.
 The Act does not limit the circumstances that might be relevant.

 Originally intended as a temporary measure to assist small shopkeepers threatened with the closure of their businesses as a result of the shortage of commercial property in the aftermath of World War II, the idea behind the Act was to allow those tenants to obtain additional time to relocate in order to avoid being forced out of business altogether.
 Against the background of unaffordable rents caused by urban renewal and concerns over the shortness of the standard 40-day notice to quit period, the Act was made permanent in 1964.